-Mark Mulholland Q.C. took Silk in 2011 and has significant experience litigating criminal, commercial, judicial review, inquest/inquiry and regulatory cases and has appeared in several hundred jury and non-jury trials throughout the United Kingdom and Ireland.
+Mark Mulholland KC, has significant experience litigating criminal, commercial, judicial review, inquest/inquiry and regulatory cases and has appeared in several hundred trials throughout the United Kingdom and Ireland since 1994.

-Mr. Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, NCA, SOCA, MI5, the US Department of Justice and Securities and Exchange Commission.
+Mr. Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, FCA, NCA, SOCA, MI5 and the US Department of Justice and Securities and Exchange Commission.
 He has acted in a number of commercial fraud cases for international clients in multi jurisdictional investigations.
-With significant cross-border investigations experience and has led internal investigations and advised US and UK companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
-He has been retained in several instances at the pre litigation stage to advise on strategy.
-He has also appeared in a number of high profile terrorist trials in Northern Ireland and frequently also handles complex civil litigation in parallel to criminal matters.
+With significant cross-border investigations experience and has led internal investigations and advised US, UK and Irish companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
+He has also appeared in a number of high profile terrorist and other criminal trials in Northern Ireland and frequently handles complex civil litigation in parallel to the criminal matters.
 He also has significant experience in public inquests and inquiries and acts in criminal proceedings, inquests, judicial review proceedings and civil actions, on behalf of former members of the military and police.
 Mr Mulholland has also prosecuted and defended respondents in regulatory and disciplinary hearings and prosecutes for the Public Prosecution Service.

-He has an LLM in commercial law from the University College Dublin, taught on the commercial law undergraduate course at Queens University Belfast, the Bar Course at the Institute of Professional legal Studies and has delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace & Corporate Liability.
-He has advised on the provisions of the Bribery Act 2010 (UK) Fraud Act 2006 (UK) and the Corruption Act 2018 in the Republic of Ireland and has co authored “The Bribery Act, Due Diligence & DPA’s” published in Counsel Magazine.
+He acquired an LLM in commercial law from the University College Dublin, taught on the commercial law undergraduate course at Queens University Belfast, the Bar Course at the Institute of Professional legal Studies and has delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace & Corporate Liability.
+He has advised on the provisions of the Bribery Act 2010 and Fraud Act 2006 as well as conducting internal investigations and advising on remediation and compliance.

 Queen’s University, Belfast - LLB (Hons)